I came, I saw, I conquered

 India Home Ministry will meet with their local mobile operators Thursday to discuss permission of access to security agencies to encrypted Blackberry messages, the AFP reported.
 The country has been battling insurgencies from the Muslim-majority Kashmir and the northeastern Maoists and, therefore, is highly concerned with the new technology offered by Blackberry services.

+It was claimed that it could be used by militants to communicate without getting detected.
 India law stipulates that phone companies have the responsibility to ensure intelligence agencies can lawfully monitor data handled by them.
 India’s threat to block BlackBerry e-mail and messaging services could widen to affect other telecom and Internet providers including Google.

 India’s home ministry warned that it would cut BlackBerry business e-mail and messaging services if its manufacturer, Research in Motion Ltd. (RIM), did not make them accessible to security agencies by Aug.
 31. The government fears that the BlackBerry encryption could provide cover for terrorist activity.